Have you been injured by hernia mesh? Are you eligible to file a lawsuit for compensation? We are here to help you answer those questions.

-Rare, Spigelian hernias occur near the outside edges of the rectus abdominis.
+Rare, Spigelian hernias are hernias through the Spigelian fascia which is near the outside edges of the rectus abdominis.
 Weakened abdominal walls are the main cause of this hernia.

-Sometimes, surgery-related incisions can be the birthing chamber for a hernia.
-Incision hernias can occur when a surgeon must cut open the abdominal muscles; in order, to operate within the abdominal cavity.
-After surgery, the repaired abdominal muscles are left weak, thus, the chance for herniation increases.
+Sometimes, surgery-related incisions can also lead to hernias.
+Called Incision hernias, these occur when a surgeon cuts open the abdominal muscles; in order, to operate within the abdominal cavity creating a weak spot.
+After surgery, the repaired abdominal muscles are left weak increasing the chance for herniation.

-- Paraesophageal Hernia – Occurs when stomach herniates alongside the esophagus.
+- Paraoesophageal Hernia – Occurs when stomach herniates alongside the esophagus.
 This can lead to serious complications; as the stomach can, literally, twist in on itself (volvulus).

-Trauma-based wounds can cause traumatic diaphragmatic hernias.
-Usually, as a result of blunt force trauma, stab wounds, and/or gunshot wounds, traumatic diaphragmatic hernias are from the tearing, or ripping in the area.
+Traumatic diaphragmatic hernias are usually the result of blunt force trauma, stab wounds, and/or gunshot wounds.
 These hernias can form at the time of injury, or later.

-Congenital diaphragmatic hernias are rare.
-These are caused by the failure of the diaphragm to completely form and close during fetal growth.
-This usually leads to complications of non-fully developed lungs, or lung-related issues later on.
+Lastly, is the rare congenital diaphragmatic hernia which is caused by the failure of the diaphragm to completely form and close during fetal growth.
+This usually leads to complications of under-developed lungs or lung-related issues later in life.